wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 #### Testing raising an alert

-You don't need to be authenticated in this example to raise an alert, so no need to use the JWT in the previous example.
+You don't need to be authenticated in this example to raise an alert, so no need to use the JWT from the previous example.

 To raise an alert, update the URL field: `http://localhost:8080/webhooks/raise_alert`, keep the method as a `POST` request, and the JSON body of: